Emergency-Response-Demo/erdemo.io/admin_consoles.md

 4. London, England, United Kingdom
 5. Singapore

+One important note is that these changes to disaster location are ephemeral.
+If your OpenShift environment is shutdown, these changes will be lost.

 ### 1.2.
 Procedure

 _**Note** Be sure to perform this step **before** generating incidents and responders.
 If you already have incidents, responders and missions in a different disaster location, use the capabilities of the _disaster simulator_ to delete these resources before changing disaster locations.